Epistemic Errors of Imperfect Multitask Learners When Distributions Shift: EMPIRICAL DEMONSTRATIONS

 The learner estimates a Normal-Inverse-Gamma model

-with $\beta^0 = [0, 0]$, $\alpha_0 = 20$, and $\delta_0 = 10$.
-The learner is aware that the source tasks are sampled from a distribution, and so updates only their distribution over $\beta$ on the basis of the source data.
+with $\beta^0 = [0, 0]$, $B_0 = $, $\alpha_0 = 20$, and $\delta_0 = 10$.
+The learner is aware that the source tasks are sampled from a distribution, and so updates only its distribution over $\beta$ on the basis of the source data.
 Notice the learner's prior (and posterior) distribution over $\sigma^2$ is the same as the distribution among the source tasks, i.e., there is no approximation bias ($\bias = 0$).

-\paragraph{Bayesian transfer learning in total variation neighborhoods.} \Cref{fig:tv-neighborhoods} illustrates the conclusions from the results in \Cref{sec:cases}.
-It shows the results of experiments using the Bayesian linear regression setting described above, and where each target task is constrained to fall within an $\epsilon$-neighborhood of a source task.
+\paragraph{Posterior convergence and neighborhood size} \Cref{fig:tv-neighborhoods} illustrates the conclusions from the results in \Cref{sec:cases}.
+In \Cref{fig:convergence,fig:epsilon}, each target task is constrained to fall within an $\epsilon$-neighborhood of a source task.
 Neighborhood size $\epsilon$ is varied across simulations.
 On each simulation, 10 values of $\sigma^S$ (distinct source tasks) are randomly sampled from the source task distribution described above to generate the source data ($\beta^S = [0,1]$).
 To generate synthetic target tasks, we select at random (i) an index $i \in [1, \ldots{}, 10]$ to indicate a source task from among the source tasks encountered by the learner, and (ii) a value $\repl{\epsilon}$ uniformly between 0 and the specified neighborhood size.
-A target task distance $\repl{\epsilon}$ away from the $i^{\mathrm{th}}$ source task was constructed by setting $\sigma^T = \sigma^S_i$ and adjusting $\beta^T$.

-\Cref{fig:convergence} shows that epistemic error increases as a function of the probability the learner's posterior assigns to the source data-generating value $\beta^S$.
-This illustrates the conclusion from \Cref{cor:bayesian} that the margin of epistemic error increases as a function of $\tv{\posterior}{\bestfitthetadist}$ (since the best approximate parameter distribution assigns probability 1 to a small interval around $\beta^S$, this tracks closely with the complement of $\tv{\posterior}{\bestfitthetadist}$).
+A target task distance $\repl{\epsilon}$ away from the $i^{\mathrm{th}}$ source task was constructed by setting $\sigma^T = \sigma^S_i$ and adjusting $\beta^T$. \Cref{fig:convergence} shows that epistemic error decreases as a function of the probability the learner's posterior assigns to the source data-generating value $\beta^S$.
+This illustrates the conclusion from \Cref{cor:bayesian} that the epistemic error margin increases as a function of $\CTheta \coloneqq \tv{\posterior}{\bestfitthetadist}$ (since the best approximate parameter distribution assigns probability 1 to a small neighborhood of $\beta^S$, this tracks closely with the complement of $\CTheta$).